SurajGutti/scoutr-webapp/README.md

 The webapp consists of 2 pages the main/landing page and the scouter app itself.
 The idea was to allow the user to type in a match ID and then start scouting.
 However, since the value of the matchID would be constant, I hard-coded this value.
-In case you are interested to see this in action,
+In case you are interested to see this in action, uncomment|comment the following:
+- Line 11 in App.js|Line 10 in App.js
+- Line 13 in start_page.jsx|Line 12 in start_page.jsx
+- Line 32 in app_page.jsx|Line 34 in app_page.jsx

+### Testing

+Used Jest which is built in with react for unit testing the functions.
+There are only a few unit tests at the moment.
+I intend to fully cover all the areas with this.
+Enzyme is being used for testing components with snapshot testing

 ## Technical details